Sonnet 191

 Wrestling and wriggling, wracking and writhing,

-Driven by that supreme sense of do or die,
+Full-driven by that call of do or die—

 To gain advantage on that murderous mound